ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #introduction-doc}

-This memo proposes a secure asset transfer protocol (SATP) that is intended to be deployed between two gateway endpoints to transfer a digital asset from an origin network to a destination network.
+This memo proposes a secure asset transfer protocol (SATP) that is intended to be deployed between two gateway endpoints to transfer a digital asset from an origin asset network to a destination asset network.
+Readers are directed first to [SATP-ARCH] for a description of the architecture underlying the current protocol.

-Both the origin and destination networks are assumed to be opaque in the sense that the interior constructs of a given network is not read/write accessible to unauthorized entities.
+Both the origin and destination asset networks are assumed to be opaque in the sense that the interior construct of a given network is not read/write accessible to unauthorized entities.

-The protocol utilizes the asset burn-and-mint paradigm whereby the asset to be transferred is permanently disabled or destroyed (burned) at the origin network and is re-generated (minted) at the destination network.
+The protocol utilizes the asset burn-and-mint paradigm whereby the asset to be transferred is permanently disabled or destroyed (burned) at the origin asset network and is re-generated (minted) at the destination asset network.
 This is achieved through the coordinated actions of the peer gateways handling the unidirectional transfer at the respective networks.